-Understanding how pain is defined is important in order to learn how to better control it.
-For the purposes of research and medical practice, pain can be separated into three categories:
+Understanding how pain is defined can be helpful in learning how to control it better.
+For the purposes of research and medical practice, pain is typically divided into three categories:

-One common type of pain is acute pain, currently defined as pain lasting less than 3 to 6 months, or pain that is directly related to tissue damage.
-This is the kind of pain that is experienced from a paper cut or needle prick.
+Pain that lasts less than 3 to 6 months, or pain directly related to tissue damage, is called acute pain.
+This is the type of pain caused by a paper cut or needle prick.
 Other examples of acute pain include:

 - Touching a hot stove or iron.
-This pain will cause a fast, immediate, intense pain with an almost simultaneous withdrawal of the body part that is being burned.
-More of an aching pain might be experience a few seconds after the initial pain and withdrawal, another type of pain, more of an ache, is likely to be experienced.
+This pain will cause a fast, immediate, intense pain with an almost simultaneous withdrawal of the body part being burned.
+A few seconds after the initial pain and withdrawal, another type of pain, more of an ache, is likely to be experienced.

 - Smashing one's finger with a hammer.
-This pain is similar to that of touching a hot stove in that there is immediate pain, withdrawal and then “slower” aching pain.
+This pain is similar to that of touching a hot stove in that there is immediate pain, withdrawal, and then a “slower” aching pain.

 - Labor pains.
 The pain during childbirth is acute and the cause is certainly identifiable.

-The longer pain goes on the more susceptible it is to other influences and developing into a chronic pain problem.
-These influences include such things as the ongoing pain signal input to the nervous system even without tissue damage, lack of exercise (physical deconditioning), a person’s thoughts about the pain, as well as emotional states such as depression and anxiety.
+When pain persists, it becomes more affected by other influences, which can increase the individual's risk of developing chronic pain.
+These influences include such things as the pain signal continuing to reach the central nervous system after the tissue has healed, lack of exercise (physical deconditioning), a person’s thoughts about the pain, as well as emotional states such as depression and anxiety.

 In This Article:

-It appears that pain can set up a pathway in the nervous system and, in some cases, this becomes the problem in and of itself.
-In chronic pain the nervous system may be sending a pain signal even though there is no ongoing tissue damage.
-The nervous system itself misfires and creates the pain.
+It appears that pain can establish a pathway in the nervous system in some cases, becoming the problem in and of itself.
+In other words, the nervous system may be sending a pain signal even though there is no ongoing tissue damage.
+The nervous system misfires and creates the pain.
 In such cases, the pain is the disease rather than a symptom of an injury.

-Neuropathic pain has only been investigated relatively recently.
-In most types of neuropathic pain, all signs of the original injury are usually gone and the pain that one feels is unrelated to an observable injury or condition.
+In a third type of chronic pain, neuropathic pain, no signs of the original injury remain and the pain is unrelated to an observable injury or condition.
 Certain nerves continue to send pain messages to the brain even though there is no ongoing tissue damage.